Do you want to stay logged in?

 Brewing Recommendations - Updated February 2018

 Brew In A Bag (BIAB): Conventionally, the BIAB method combines the total grain bill with the strike water to produce the mash.
 The calculations need to be precise because when you pull the bag of grain out of the kettle, the target preboil volume is left behind.
 We conducted a series of BIAB test batches which we wrote about on our blog.
-We have been getting more requests for information about gluten free brewing using the BIAB method, but we need to conduct additional test batches with this brewing method before we can make any specific recommendations.
+We are working on specific recommendations, but in the mean time we recommend you read our latest blog 'BIABing with Anthony from Texas'.
 What we did learn from our test batches is this method creates a much dirtier wort because the grain bill cannot act as a filter as it does in a conventional mash tun.
 This unfiltered wort results in a lot of additional trub that needs to be included in the recipe calculations.
 Also, because there is no sparge, a higher amount of fermentable sugars remains left behind in the grain bill.
 This may require using a larger grain bill to compensate for this loss.

 Enzymes: We conducted a series of test batches using different amounts of different enzymes and at this time recommend Termamyl, SEBAmyl BAL 100 and SEBAmyl L. Either the Termamyl or SEBAmyl BAL 100 must be used in conjunction with SEBAmyl L or you will not get fermentable sugars.
 Remember, gluten free malts have little to no natural enzyme activity; and require the addition of enzymes to the mash in order to turn starch into sugar for the yeast to convert into alcohol.
 No enzymes = No sugar = No alcohol!
 We have other enzymes that we will continue to test and will report our findings on our blog; and update our brewing recommendations as appropriate.